Lippo Karawaci: Transportation

 The township itself has a direct highway exit to Jakarta-Tangerang Toll Road.
 Within the Lippo Village area, there are shuttle bus services.
 The township authority also provide external shuttle bus and helicopter services to many areas in Jakarta and surrounding areas.
 TransJakarta has feeder services to the township from Jakarta.

+MRT Jakarta

+Lippo Karawaci is set to benefit from the upcoming Jakarta MRT Phase 3 East-West Line, which will run from Cikarang to Balaraja.
+This significant infrastructure project is scheduled to begin construction in mid-2024 and will pass along the Jakarta-Merak toll road.

+The inclusion of the MRT Phase 3 line is anticipated to greatly enhance connectivity for Lippo Karawaci residents, providing efficient and reliable transportation options.
+This development is expected to reduce traffic congestion, promote the use of public transport, and contribute to the area's overall economic growth.

+The new MRT line will integrate seamlessly with existing transportation networks, further establishing Lippo Karawaci as a strategic and accessible location within the Greater Jakarta area.